GalMiles/FaceMTA/README.md

 <!-- PROJECT LOGO -->
 ## FaceMTA - Social Network Web Application
-A social network web application which manages users, posts and massages.
+A social network web application which manages users, posts and messages.
 Users can register and log-in into the platform.
 Also can write posts and massages to other users.
 <br></br>
 Server side is based on API http requests.